viocost/adv-state/README.md

 # What can it do
 1. Simple state management with entry, exit and onTransition actions.
 2. Nested states.
+3. Parallel regions.
-3. Guarded transitions with possibility to have multiple guards for a single transition.
+4. Guarded transitions with possibility to have multiple guards for a single transition.
-4. Supports and encourages message bus integration to externalize event handling logic.
+5. Supports and encourages message bus integration to externalize event handling logic.
-5. Supports "onAction" messages (pushed to the message bus).
+6. Supports "onAction" messages (pushed to the message bus).
-6. Configurable error handling and error behavior
+7. Configurable error handling and error behavior
-7. Extensible logger interface
+8. Extensible logger interface
-8. Extensible message bus interface
+9. Extensible message bus interface
-9. Can be "visited" by an arbitrary visitor that conforms to the visitor interface (useful for translation or code generation)
+10. Can be "visited" by an arbitrary visitor that conforms to the visitor interface (useful for translation or code generation)

 # API
 ## Initialization